geodynamics/Rayleigh/doc/source/User_Guide/getting_started.rst

 .. code-block:: bash

    cd docker
-   docker build -t geodynamics/rayleigh-devel-bionic:latest rayleigh-devel-bionic
+   docker build -t geodynamics/rayleigh-devel-jammy:latest rayleigh-devel-jammy

 You can check the newly built container is there using this command.